FNALLPC/cmsdas-short-exercise-lumi/_episodes/03-normtag-and-certification.md

 > Using the physics normtag, what is the recorded luminosity in picobarns for fill 10000?
 {: .challenge}
 <!--
-brilcalc lumi -f 10000 -u /pb --normtag /cvmfs/cms-bril.cern.ch/cms-lumi-pog/Normtags/normtag_PHYSICS.json -->
+/poll "3.1 Using the physics normtag, what is the recorded luminosity in picobarns for fill 10000?"
+"280" "262" "260" brilcalc lumi -f 10000 -u /pb --normtag /cvmfs/cms-bril.cern.ch/cms-lumi-pog/Normtags/normtag_PHYSICS.json -->